Counter-Terrorism Act 2008: Post-charge questioning

 A number of measures were linked to the debate about extending the detention period for those arrested under the Terrorism Act 2000.
 One of them was the introduction of questioning after charge under ss.
 22 to 27.
 Such questioning was already exceptionally allowed under PACE Code C para.16 in order: to prevent or minimise harm or loss to some other person, or the public; to clear up an ambiguity in a previous answer or statement; in the interests of justice for the detainee to have put to them, and have an opportunity to comment on, information concerning the offence which has come to light since they were charged or informed they might be prosecuted.
 But post-charge questioning rarely happens in practice.
 However, in order to give the police and prosecutors confidence that they do not have to wait until the end of the detention period to make a charge, the 2008 Act allows them to resume questioning after charge.
 This idea may be especially important if a charge is made under the Threshold Test under the Code for Crown Prosecutors, 2010, para.5.
 These measures are not likely to have much impact since they involve dire problems of admissibility, given the circumstances of a pending trial which is meant to be controlled by a judge rather than the police.
 More likely, the police will seek adverse inferences from silence rather than responses to lengthy questioning.

+Terrorism Connection

+The concept of a "terrorism connection" was first introduced in section 30 of the Act, under which a court sentencing an offender for certain offences must consider whether the offence had a "terrorism connection".

+A terrorism connection may be found where the offence was, or took place in the course of, an act of terrorism, or was committed for the purposes of terrorism.
+The test therefore relies on the definition of terrorism in section 1 of the Terrorism Act 2000, including action involving serious violence, serious damage to property, serious risk to public safety, or serious interference with an electronic system, where the remaining statutory elements are satisfied.

+A finding of terrorism connection is treated as a statutory aggravating factor and may also trigger terrorism-related ancillary consequences, including notification requirements.

+Subsequent to the Act being passed, Section 30 was invoked in sentencing on a number of occasions when the offences themselves were not covered by the Terrorism Act 2000, but where a "terrorism connection" was applied in cases of violent crimes where the perpetrators were motivated by ideological causes: